vish0409/walmart-laptops-etl/README.md

  * Transform the JSON documents into a Dataframe and clean the data.
  * Upload the clean data onto the **walmart-transformed-data** bucket as a .csv file.

-This script will run on the AWS EC2 engine using the Command Line Interface (CLI).
+This script will run on the AWS EC2 engine using the Command Line Interface (the **ec2.sh** shell script demonstrates this).
 Exeption Handling is imbedded into the script to account for any errors that may come up.